AO-Grasp: Articulated Object Grasp Generation

-where $h_{pgt}^{(i)}$ is a weighted average of the $k$ closest labeled points to point $p^{(i)}$, denoted by the set $G^{(i)}$.
-Each labeled point $p^{(j)} \in G^{(i)}$, if within distance $r$ to point $i$, contributes a weight $w^{(i,j)}$ to the pseudo ground truth label of $p^{(i)}$ inversely proportional to its distance to point $p^{(i)}$, where $\lambda_{\{+, -\}}$ is the amount to weight positive and negative points, and $d$ denotes the Euclidean distance between two points.
-Point $p^{(i)}$ is labeled as negative if the closest ground truth positive point is farther than $r$.
-We use $k=15$, $\lambda_+=2$, $\lambda_-=0$, and $r=4$cm.
-Fig. \ref{fig:pipeline}b illustrates the difference between raw binary labels and dense heatmaps.
+where $h_{pgt}^{i}$ is a weighted average of the $k$ closest labeled points to point $i$, denoted by the set $G^i$.
+Each labeled point $j \in G^{i}$, if within distance $r$ to point $i$, contributes a weight $w^{(i,j)}$ to the pseudo ground truth label of $i$ inversely proportional to its distance to $i$, where $\lambda_{\{+, -\}}$ is the amount to weight positive and negative points, and $d$ denotes the Euclidean distance between two points.
+Point $i$ is labeled as negative if the closest ground truth positive point is farther than $r$.
+We use $k=15$, $\lambda_+=2$, $\lambda_-=0$, and $r=4$cm. \mbox{Fig. \ref{fig:pipeline}b} illustrates the difference between raw binary labels and dense heatmaps.

 \textit{Total loss}: To train the \modelPointscore{}, we use the loss function , which combines the hardest contrastive loss $\mathcal{L}_{HC}$ and the mean squared error $\mathcal{L}_{MSE}$ between per-point predicted scores and pseudo ground truth heatmap labels, weighted with $\lambda_{HC}$ and $\lambda_{MSE}$ respectively, to learn generalizable feature encodings.
 We set $\lambda_{HC}=3$ and $\lambda_{MSE}=1$.
-See Appendix \ref{app:training} for details on model training.